Understanding .nz domain name jargon

 Registrant, registrar, or reseller – the who?

 When you see the term ‘registrant’ it means the domain name holder.
 They are the person who owns the rights to the domain name

 The ‘registrar’ or ‘reseller’ is the service provider that you pay for your domain name.
 They are your go-to for anything domain name-related.

 Tip: You can check who the registrant and registrar is for any .nz domain name by using our handy WHOIS tool on our website.

 A UDAI (Unique Domain Authentication ID) is needed to action anything on your domain name.
 This code is only given to the registrant and needs to be kept confidential as it allows changes to be made to your domain name.
 For example, someone could use this to take over your domain name without your knowledge!

 Tip: Check out this page on our website for information on how to request a UDAI.
 On this page is also the UDAI check tool to test any UDAI you have received as they do expire.

-Pending release – Whoops, did you miss your registration payment?
+The redemption period – Whoops, did you miss your registration payment?

 What is a conflicted domain name?